AquaSavvy (regenerated)

 A group of us recently applied for EU funding for a project, to, basically, bring water into the metaverse.
 Here’s the TL;DR of what the project is trying to do, should we be successful.
+Update: we made it through to the final round.
+We will know if we were successful in July 2025.
+I’ve updated the abstract to reflect the improvements we did in round 2.

-We only just submitted, we won’t know if we got it for a while.
-EU funding being what it is, we go through multiple rounds and if we survive them all we may have funds early in 2026.
 So yes, waaaayyy too early to celebrate.
 However, the process to get words on paper that says exactly what we want to do, and then getting consortium partners together who understood that, and felt equally passionate, and then contribute their perspectives in dazzlingly complementary ways was so inspiring, that I am chalking it up as a success now already.

 So, for posterity, here is our abstract, and maybe some other bits that is particularly awesome.
 My primary intention for this project is to get funding to build the proof of concept tool – the digital twin (which we really see as a interoperable metaverse component).
 My secondary intention is for this project to serve as the first of two case studies for my Post-Doc.
 (Which I hopefully get funding for before I basically do all the research on the side, anyway.)
 If on the wild chance this interests you and you want to throw some money at us to get the proof of concept into existence sooner, then, please reach out!